eyubech/logtime_counter/README.md

 # Logtime

-simples script to know your logtime just by typing mylog in terminal
+simples script to know your logtime just by typing 'logitme' in terminal

 NB : the app can only be used only in your mac (nor user input nedeed)